Crispy Creations

 In an Air Fryer:

-Same idea as the oven.
-360°F for 12-16 minutes, shaking the basket every few minutes.
+Same prep as the oven — soak, dry, lightly oil.
+360°F for 12–16 minutes, shaking the basket every few minutes to keep them cooking evenly.

 The basics:

-- Just Salt: Fine sea salt is all you need.
+- Just Salt: Fine sea salt is all you need as the finer the salt, the better it sticks when the chips are still hot.

 - Salt & Vinegar: Mix salt with malt vinegar powder and a pinch of citric acid.